agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 The docs are powered by [Eleventy](https://www.11ty.dev/).
 Check out `docs/components/*.md` to get an idea of how pages are structured and formatted.
 If you're creating a new component, it may help to use an existing component's markdown file as a template.

-If you need help with documentation, feel free to reach out on the [community chat](https://discord.gg/mg8f26C).

 ### Adeliom WebComponents-flavoured Markdown

 The Adeliom WebComponents documentation uses an extended version of [markdown-it](https://github.com/markdown-it/markdown-it).
 Generally speaking, it follows the [Commonmark spec](https://spec.commonmark.org/) while sprinkling in some additional features.